dimension-mismatch/dimension/README.md

 This is my first attempt at making my dream language.
 I am taking my favorite features from languages I've tried, and creating my ideal programming language.

 ## Dimension is a compiled language
-Hopefully I will make it compile all the way to machine code like C does but I'm not entirely sure how to do that yet...
+It currently compiles to x86_64 assembly for macOS, but I will hopefully make it compile to other architectures and OS's in the future

 ## The Type System
 One of the core features that makes Dimension unique is its type system.
 Dimension is a statically typed language, so each piece of data has a type that is predetermined at compile time.
 Types in Dimension are notated in square brackets: